 As I said, there were only 2 reasons for me to go to this market 1) really cheap veggies and 2) carabao meat.

 Yes folks…Carabao Meat.
 The dignified National Animal.
-I don’t find anything wrong with the slaughter of carabaos for meat, just as long as it’s not double dead and it was actually partly raised for its meat.
+I don’t find anything wrong with the carabaos for meat, just as long as it’s not double dead and it was raised for its meat.
 It doesn’t make the animal any less dignified…in fact, it is a good source of cheaper-than-beef protein.
 I think the “illegality” comes from the way it was butchered or the chance that again, it might be double dead/contaminated…but that’s why you also have to be heaps vigilant with what you’re buying.

 There was a really odd smell when you hang out in the butchering area of the Balintawak market.
 I really think that it’s because of the hanging slabs of carabao meats and carcass because it doesn’t really smell that way in other places.
 Carabao meat is way darker than beef and gamier in flavor, and tougher too.